 Richmond’s wineries and breweries offer you a chance to sample some uniquely Richmond libations.
 Ice wine, “geek” beer and berry sake are just of few of the beverages you can try while you’re here!

-Richmond is home to two award-winning wineries – Canada Berries Enterprises and Lulu Island Winery – and both wineries welcome visitors for tastings.
+Richmond is home to two award-winning wineries – Canada Berries and Lulu Island Winery – and both wineries welcome visitors for tastings.

-Canada Berries Enterprises is the largest fruit winery in BC, and offers a range of fruit and grape wines, including blueberry, apple, strawberry, peach, raspberry, blackberry, and cranberry wines.
+Canada Berries is the largest fruit winery in BC, and offers a range of fruit and grape wines, including blueberry, apple, strawberry, peach, raspberry, blackberry, and cranberry wines.
 Canada Berries also has other products in their retail store, such as dried / frozen blueberries from their farm, berry syrup, and berry jelly.

 Lulu Island Winery, the largest winery in the Metro Vancouver region, is known for their exceptional icewine – a sweet, production-intensive wine for which only three countries on the planet have the right climate.
 Canadian icewine is prized around the world, and Lulu Island Winery is BC's largest exporter.
 Be sure to try their other wines as well, which include red and white table wines, and blueberry and raspberry fruit wines.